AresMUSH/aresmush/game/plugins/bbs/help/reading.md

 ---
 # BBS - Reading Boards

 The game has a variety of bulletin boards, each with a different purpose.
-You can see a list of boards using the `bbs` command.
+You can see the list of boards and their descriptions.

+`bbs` - Lists available boards.

     +==~~~~~====~~~~====~~~~====~~~~=====~~~~=====~~~~====~~~~====~~~~====~~~~~==+
       #       Name                        Description                         R/W